FyshOS/focus/README.md

 * Show the pixels around mouse cursor in detail
 * Read the colour value of a pixel (Hex or rgb)
+* Ctrl/Command + H to hold the values

 ## Screenshot